Safest Teeth Whiteners

 Coffee drinkers can also use some home remedies to whiten their teeth.
-For example, brushing the teeth with baking soda twice a month can help whiten them.
+For example, brushing your teeth with baking soda twice a month can help whiten them.

-If you are looking for a more effective and immediate whitening dentistry solution than over-the-counter options, consider professional whitening at your local dentist’s office.
+If you're looking for a more effective and immediate solution, consider professional whitening.

 For some people, tooth whitening gel can lead to temporary sensitivity.
-Your dentist can take extra precautions to ensure the soft tissues of your mouth do not become irritated.
+Your dentist can take extra precautions to ensure the soft tissues of your mouth don't become irritated.

 You may also request at-home whitening treatments from your dentist.